CSC 234 Data Visualization

 packages can be a task in itself.
 Alternatively, you can

-use our CS lab iMacs, which already has these installed.
+use our CS lab machines in Olin 107, which already have these packages installed.

 - Quizzes.
 There are no midterms or final exam for